hugorbarbosa/cpp-coding-style-guide/README.md

 ### Why a coding style guide matters

 C++ is a complex and powerful language with many features that can be used in different ways, which makes adhering to a coding style guide important.
 A consistent coding style can make C++ code easier to understand, debug, and extend.
-The following are some points about the importance of a coding style guide:
+The following points describe in more detail the importance of using a coding style guide:

 - **Consistency**: when everyone follows the same coding conventions, it becomes easier to collaborate on projects, as the code appears uniform regardless of the individual authors.
 - **Readability**: code that adheres to a style guide is easier to read and understand.
 Readability is crucial because software development is a team activity, and code often needs to be maintained or extended by someone other than the original author.